MeSabya/LeetCodeProgramsInPython/MergeIntervals/Maximum CPU Load.md

   jobs.sort(key=lambda x: x.start)
   max_cpu_load, current_cpu_load = 0, 0
   min_heap = []

+  # Start with a job which has a smaller start time , we need to compare with a job which is going to finish first (smallest end time)
+  # If they don't overlap :
+  #       Then will pop from heap , will update the maximum load
+  # If they overlap , then calculate the maximum load.

   for j in jobs:
     # remove all the jobs that have ended